AdityaPawar162/Nut_Bolt_Ring-Deepstream/README.md

 ### 1. Prerequisites

 This project is built without external dependencies, relying solely on C++'s Standard Template Library (STL).
 To leverage the latest features and optimizations, it utilizes GCC version 14.
-For optimal performance, we recommend installing GCC 14 on your system.
+For optimal performance, it's recommend installing GCC 14 on your system.
 Installation instructions for Ubuntu 22.04 and 24.04 can be found in the provided link.
 https://askubuntu.com/questions/1513160/how-to-install-gcc-14-on-ubuntu-22-04-and-24-04